ohler55/wabur/tutorial/lesson-2/README.md

 entries.
 Turning on http_debug becomes more verbose while turning off the http categories will leave them off and just show handler calls if they are turned on.

+# Client

+Another useful tool is the WAB::Client.
+This client uses the data APIs to interact with a WABuR server.
+It can be used from withing `irb` for inspecting the contents of a server or for writing reporting tools.
+It has the CRUD method as well as a more generic `find` method.